 You may dread tax season, but it’s a favorite time of year for identity thieves.
 Tax identity theft occurs when a criminal files a tax return in someone’s name before that person files their own taxes.

 Unless the Internal Revenue Service (IRS) contacts the taxpayer because of an issue with their return, fraud in this area can remain undetected until the real tax return is filed.
-To make matters worse, the real return can be denied because a return has already been filed.
+To make matters worse, the actual return can be denied because a return has already been filed.
 The takeaway?
 If you can, file sooner rather than later.

 3. Medical identity theft

-Where federal law generally limits your liability for fraudulent credit card activity to $50, no such protections exist for stolen medical identity.
-According to a 2015 survey on medical identity theft by the Ponemon Institute, a cybersecurity research firm, 65% of victims spent an average of $13,500 to resolve the problem, including obtaining legal counsel and repaying insurers for medical costs incurred by the thieves.
+Where federal law generally limits your liability for fraudulent credit card activity to $50, no such protections exist for stolen medical identity — according to a 2015 survey on medical identity theft by the Ponemon Institute, a cybersecurity research firm, 65% of victims spent an average of $13,500 to resolve the problem, including obtaining legal counsel and repaying insurers for medical costs incurred by the thieves.

 4. Employment-related identity theft